dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-11-Unit_testing.md

 ## Add test dependencies

-For JUnit5 we add the following dependencies and build plugins to our `pom.xml`:
+For JUnit5 we add the following dependencies and build plugins to our `pom.xml` (and exclude JUnit4 support):

 ```xml
 <properties>